A SHORT HISTORY OF GREECE

 Britain, France and Russia decided Greece should be a monarchy and they sent Prince Otto of Bavaria.
 He became king of Greece in 1833.
 In 1863 he was replaced by a Dane who became King George I. In 1893 the Corinth Canal opened between the Ionian and Aegean Seas.
 In 1896 the Olympic Games were revived.

-Meanwhile at the end of the 19th century and the beginning of the 20th many Greeks emigrated to the USA.
+Meanwhile at the end of the 19th century and the beginning of the 20th many Greeks migrated to the USA.

 In 1912 Greece, with its allies Bulgaria and Serbia fought the First Balkan War against Turkey.
 Greece and Serbia then argued with Bulgaria and they fought the Second Balkan War against her in 1913.
 Afterwards Greece was left with her territory greatly enlarged.